 Medical Doctor, Cape Muslim leader & founder of the anti-apartheid movement, African People's Organisation and human rights campaigner.

 It was, as president of the African Political Organisation (APO) that Abdurahman made his most important political contribution.
 The APO, the first substantive Coloured political organisation, was founded in Cape Town in 1902 as intensifying segregationism at the turn of the century forced Coloured people to mobilize politically.
-Abdurahman joined the APO in 1903 and was persuaded by general secretary Matt Fredericks to be elected president in 1905 to prevent the fledgeling organisation from being torn asunder by feuding political factions.
+Abdurahman joined the Cape Town branch of the APO in 1903 and Two years later was persuaded by general secretary Matt Fredericks to be elected national president in 1905 to prevent the fledgeling organisation from being torn asunder by feuding political factions.
 Not only did Abdurahman unite the APO but he completely dominated the organisation for the thirty five years of his presidency, so much so, that people often joked that APO stood for Abdurahman's Political Organisation.

 Under his leadership the APO grew into a body of several thousand members with a national network of over a hundred branches by 1910, making it the country's largest black political organisation of the day.
 For the next three decades the APO remained by far the most important Coloured communal organisation, dominating Coloured protest politics and co-ordinating wide-ranging efforts for the socio-economic upliftment of the Coloured community.
 Organisations such as the South African Coloured Union formed in 1913, the United Afrikaner League founded in 1919 and the African National Bond established in 1925, all created with the express intention of challenging Abdurahman's influence with the Coloured electorate, were ephemeral and drew little support.